Shoyaib-Hossain/elk_stack/README.md

 Complete ELK Stack Logging Infrastructure

-The Docker Compose file I shared works together with Ir Filebeat and Logstash configurations to create a comprehensive log collection, processing, and visualisation system.
+The Docker Compose file I shared works together with the Filebeat and Logstash configurations to create a comprehensive log collection, processing, and visualisation system.
 Here's how all the pieces fit together:
 Data Flow Architecture
 1. Data Collection (Filebeat)
 o	Deploys with access to host logs (/var/log:/var/log:ro)